Is there a pamphlet with all this information in it? Yes!

 How do I bill for my services?

-entitled to bill under code 99099 (expert testimony) at a rate of $110 per hour.
+bill under code 99099 (expert testimony) at a rate of $110 per hour.
+The invoice

-Your invoice should include the name of the injured worker and the date that you
+must include the name of the injured worker and the date that the physician provided